ChristoinSD/specflow-selenium-framework/README.md

 + github
 + Configure the job
 + Select Git in 'Source Code Management', enter the repo URL and add credentials you use to sign into github
-+ Check that your gitignore file does not have patters for bin or debug folders else jenkins won't be able to run NUnit
++ Check that your gitignore file does not have patterns for bin or debug folders else jenkins won't be able to run NUnit
 + Enable sauce labs support and sauce connect
 + over-ride default authentication and enter sauce labs username and API key
 + Add build step to execute windows batch command